 The EU General Data Protection Regulation (GDPR) replaces the 1995 EU Data Protection Directive.
 The GDPR strengthens the rights that individuals have regarding personal data relating to them and seeks to unify data protection laws across Europe, regardless of where that data is processed.

-You can count on the fact that Google is committed to GDPR compliance across G Suite and Google Cloud Platform services.
+You can count on the fact that Google is committed to GDPR compliance across Google Workspace and Google Cloud Platform services.
 We are also committed to helping our customers with their GDPR compliance journey by providing them with the robust privacy and security protections we have built into our services and contracts over the years.

 Among other things, data controllers are required to use only data processors that provide sufficient guarantees to implement appropriate technical and organizational measures in such a manner that processing will meet the requirements of the GDPR.

-Our data processing terms for G Suite and Google Cloud Platform clearly articulate our privacy commitments to customers.
+Our data processing terms for Google Workspace and Google Cloud Platform clearly articulate our privacy commitments to customers.
 We have evolved these terms over the years based on feedback from our customers and regulators and have updated them to specifically address GDPR changes.

 Please visit our GDPR site for more information.

 You may want to consult with your legal counsel about your specific privacy and data protection obligations and which model suits your compliance needs.

 We're committed to building products that are secure by default, private by design, and that put people in control.
 And while our policies don’t allow children under the age of consent to create a standard Google account, we’ve worked hard to design enriching product experiences specifically for them, teens, and families.

 We encourage you to work with your legal counsel to assess obligations around Age Appropriate Design Code (AADC) and other child privacy-focused regulations.